Health & Well-being

 Mosquito Repellent

-Children spend time outdoors during spring, summer, and fall months.
-At times there is an increase of mosquitoes.
-Parents are asked to provide mosquito or bug repellents for their children in order to apply prior to children going outdoors.
+Parents should provide mosquito or bug repellents for their child for staff to apply prior to going outdoors.
+Especially during months when there’s an increase of bugs and mosquitoes.
 This is considered a topical application and requires parental written authorization.
 Label the bottle with your child’s name.

 Sunscreen

-During the summer months we ask parents to apply the child’s first application before school.
-Teachers will apply a second application once parents provide an unexpired bottle of sunscreen that has been labeled with the child’s name, along with written authorization.
+During the summer months, parents should apply sunscreen on children before drop-off.
+If requested by parents, teachers may apply a second application of spray on sunscreen.
+This will be done once parents provide an unexpired bottle of spray-on sunscreen that has been labeled with the child’s name, along with written authorization.

 Allergies